Sergen1993/SergenTasdivar_T1A3/python/SergenTasdivar_T1A3/README.md

 To install the application, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone <https://github.com/Sergen1993/SergenTasdivar_T1A3.git>`
-2. Change into the project directory: `cd sneaker-shop-terminal-app`
+2. Change into the project directory: `cd SergenTadivar_T1A3`
 3. Install the required packages: `pip install tabulate termcolor`

 ## Dependencies